|Date of incident:||25 August 2013|

 Soon someone rushed into our classroom and said Israeli soldiers were in the area.
-A few minutes later soldiers entered the school.
+A few minutes later the soldiers entered the school.
 They first went into the Grade 7 classroom, but soon realised the children were too young and so then came to my classroom.
-When they entered my classroom a soldier pointed at one of my classmates wearing a red T-shirt and told him to go with them.
+When they entered my classroom a soldier pointed at one of my classmates wearing a red T-shirt and told him to come with them.
 Another soldier spoke to me and another classmate, and told us to come with him.
 We were the only boys in the classroom, the rest were girls.

 Once outside the classroom, a soldier tied my hands in front with one plastic tie.
 The tie was not too tight.
 I was then escorted out of school whilst they fired tear gas and stun grenades at the building.
 They put me in a military vehicle and took me to a nearby military base.
 On arrival we were put in a small room.
 No one told us why we had been detained.
-A soldier walked into the room, talked to another soldier and then grabbed me and took me outside without explaining anything.
+A short time later a soldier walked into the room, talked to another soldier and then grabbed me and took me outside without explaining anything.
 I stood out in the sun for three hours, maybe more.
 A soldier then came and blindfolded me and told me I was suspected of throwing stones at a settlers’ bus early that morning.

 We arrived at Binyamin at around 8:00 p.m.
 I wasn’t given anything to eat or drink all day.
 The interrogator removed my blindfold but kept my hands tied.
 He did not tell me anything about any rights.
 He said to me: 'You were throwing stones this morning before going to school.’
 I told him I didn’t throw any stones.
 He then told me to at least apologize and to say I wouldn’t do it again.
 I told him I didn’t do anything wrong and therefore I wasn’t going to apologize for something I didn’t do.
 He got angry and asked me for my name and my father’s name and asked whether I wanted to speak to my father.
 I said yes and he asked for my father’s telephone number and called him.
 I heard him tell my father to appoint a lawyer for me.
 He also told him where I was being held.
 The interrogator then asked a soldier to take me outside and I was re-blindfolded.

 A short while later the interrogator called me again and told me that my classmates had confessed and so should I. I told him this was not true and that he as telling me this to put pressure on me to confess.
 I was then photographed and fingerprinted.
 The interrogator gave me a document written in Hebrew and asked me to sign it.
 I told him I wasn’t going to sign something written in a language I didn’t understand.
 He got very upset and told me the document related to my fingerprints.
 He then threatened to bring another soldier in to beat me.
 I was scared and so signed the document.
 As far as I could tell the interrogation was not recorded.

 At around 2:00 a.m.
-I was taken with my two classmates to Ofer prison, near Ramallah.
+I was taken with my two classmates to Ofer prison, near Jerusalem.
 On arrival at the prison I was searched and given some prison clothes that were too big for me.
 I was then taken to a cell with other children and somebody gave me a sandwich.
 I slept for about two hours before the prison guard woke us up to be counted.
 I then had breakfast and went out with the other prisoners to an open exercise area.
 Shortly afterwards someone called our names and said we were going to be released.